Dublin–Westport/Galway railway line: Today

 As of March 2018 all services to both Westport and Galway are operated under the Intercity brand using the former GSWR route from Dublin Heuston.
 Services are operated by Iarnród Éireann's 22000 Class DMU.
 There are nine trains daily in each direction to and from Dublin and Galway on Monday to Thursday with 8 from Heuston to Galway and nine from Galway to Dublin.
 On Saturday there are 9 trains from Heuston to Galway and 8 from Galway to Heuston.
 On Sunday there are 6 trains in each direction from Heuston to Galway.

 There are 4 trains from Heuston to Westport Monday to Thursday and 5 from Westport to Heuston.
 On Friday there are 5 trains in each direction.
 On Saturday and Sunday there are 3 trains from Heuston to Westport and 4 from Westport to Heuston.
 These trains usually operate in 3 to 7 car ICR trains.

+Future

+Reopening the Loughrea route and Athlone to Mullingar line would shorten the journeys.
+Trains would come to and from Connolly Station as well.